bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 **Proficiencies.** Insight, one musical instrument and one game set

-**Coin Counter.** You gain the \nameref{st:haggler} skill trick even if you wouldn't otherwise qualify.
+**Coin Counter.** You gain the haggler skill trick even if you wouldn't otherwise qualify.

-**Babyl-dweller.** You know the \textit{lesser gift of tongues} incantation and can perform it without a ritual scroll and without expending the component.
+**Babyl-dweller.** You know the Lesser Gift of Tongues incantation and can perform it without a ritual scroll and without expending the component.

 ### Maritime
 You grew up by of the of the major bodies of water (inland or oceanic) and spent your early life in and around the water, even if you didn't sail as a profession.